 When Good Times Go Bad: 9 Signs of Alcohol Poisoning

 Ever had one of those nights where you or someone you love thought just one more drink couldn't hurt?
 Well, sometimes, that "one more drink" can spiral out of control faster than you can say "last call."
+Excessive alcohol intake can be dangerous.
 Alcohol poisoning is a severe — and potentially deadly — consequence of drinking too much too fast.
-It can strike in the blink of an eye, especially in scenarios where high-proof spirits are being gulped down or when drinks are consumed on an empty stomach, accelerating the absorption of alcohol into the bloodstream.
+It can strike in the blink of an eye, especially in scenarios where high-proof alcoholic beverages are being gulped down or when drinks are consumed on an empty stomach, accelerating the absorption of alcohol (ethanol) into the bloodstream.
 Knowing the signs can literally be a lifesaver.
 And since addiction is a family disease, being clued in is crucial for everyone involved.

 Signs of Alcohol Poisoning